AI isn't optional anymore. Start with one small step.

 Seller’s Permit

 If you conduct business in a state that collects sales tax, you need a seller’s permit.
-This business license allows you to collect sales tax from your clients or customers then remit it to the Department of Revenue.
+This license allows you to collect sales tax from your clients or customers and remit it to the Department of Revenue.

-A seller’s permit is state-specific, which means it applies only to the state where you sell goods and services.
-If you conduct business in multiple states, you may need to get more seller’s permits from those states.
-This business license applies to both online and retail entities.
+A seller’s permit is state-specific, meaning it applies only to the state where you sell goods and services.
+If you conduct business in multiple states, you may need a seller’s permit from each of those states.
+This license applies to both online and retail entities.

-Some items are exempt from the seller’s permit, for example, clothing and food.
-It, however, depends on the state where you sell.
+Some items are exempt from the seller’s permit, for example, clothing and food, depending on the state.

 Business Operating License

-Most states require you to obtain a business operating license, also known as a general business license, to do business in that particular state.
-You can get this license from the government entity that handles business registration in your state.
-It can be the Secretary of State or the Department of Revenue.
-You can also acquire a business operating license from the city and county governments.
+Most states require you to obtain a business operating license, also known as a general business license, to do business in that state.
+You can get this license from the government entity that handles business registration in your state — often the Secretary of State or the Department of Revenue — or from your city or county government.

 Zoning Permit

 If you plan to build or develop a structure for your business, you need a zoning permit.
-This business license is issued by a zoning officer.
-It acknowledges that your proposed use of land or property is consistent with the city’s zoning laws and guidelines.
+This license is issued by a zoning officer and confirms that your proposed use of land or property fits the city’s zoning laws and guidelines.

-The zoning officer can approve or reject your zoning permit based on your entity location and whether your proposed operation abides by the zoning laws.
-For example, you can’t set up a steel mill plant in a residential area.
+The zoning officer can approve or reject your permit based on your location and whether your proposed operation follows local zoning laws.
+For example, you can’t set up a steel mill in a residential area.

-Here are a few parameters that may be used to assess whether you should get a zoning permit:
+A few factors that may be used to assess whether you need a zoning permit:

 DBA Registration

-A DBA (Doing Business As) allows you to operate your entity with a name different from your registered business name.
-If you run a sole proprietorship or general partnership, you should get register a DBA if you plan to use a trading name that’s not the owner’s name or surname.
+A DBA (Doing Business As) allows you to operate your entity under a name different from your registered business name.
+If you run a sole proprietorship or general partnership, you should register a DBA if you plan to use a trading name that isn’t the owner’s name or surname.

 Health Permits

-Most states require some businesses to pass a health inspection and get a health permit.
-This business license acknowledges that your business environment and practices are safe for your customers and staff.
-Businesses that may need to get a health permit include:
+Most states require certain businesses to pass a health inspection and get a health permit.
+This license confirms that your business environment and practices are safe for customers and staff.
+Businesses that may need a health permit include:

 Professional Licenses

-Some businesses need to obtain a professional license for the services they offer.
-Such businesses include:
+Some businesses need a professional license for the services they offer, including:

 Sign Permit

-Some states or cities have commercial sign guidelines that regulate the types, location, and size of signs you can use outside your business.
-They may also restrict the lighting used.
+Some states or cities have commercial sign guidelines that regulate the type, location, and size of signs you can use outside your business, and may also restrict lighting.

-A sign permit is, in most cases, issued by the city government.
-It allows you to put up outdoor signage at your business.
-The specific requirements may vary from one city to another, so it’s best to look into those that apply to yours.
-You may also want to get consent from your landlord if you’re renting a space.
+A sign permit is, in most cases, issued by the city government and allows you to put up outdoor signage at your business.
+Requirements vary from city to city, so check what applies to yours, and get consent from your landlord if you’re renting a space.

 Steps to Get a Business License